 - Start by placing the 2 tbsp of Italian dressing in the bottom of the jar.

-- Next layer in your grape tomatoes, followed by the mozzarella and cooked pasta.
+- Next layer in your grape tomatoes, followed by the chicken, mozzarella, and cooked pasta.

 - Put your lettuce in last filling up the remainder of the jar.